 Related work We next discuss several lines of research that are related to our work.
-The connection between compingent relations and strict implications on Boolean algebras was first discussed in [15].
-Compingent relations on Boolean algebras generalize naturally to contact and pre-contact relations [13].
-The study of such relations and their representation theory has a long history that is related to the study of region based theory of space; see the survey paper [34] and the literature therein.
-The dual concept of a contact relation is that of subordination [7].
-In turn, pre-contact relations and subordinations are in 1-1 correspondence with quasimodal operators of Celani [10].
-In a different direction, proximity-like relations on Boolean algebras have an obvious generalization to lattices and posets [19].
-One such relevant concept is that of proximity lattice (see, e.g., [38, 30, 24]).
-Jung et al. [23] and Moshier [27] developed the corresponding sequent calculi.
-One of the calculi in [27] is designed for compact Hausdorff spaces, but the approach of [27] and the duality it is based on is rather different from de Vries duality, and hence from our approach.
+The connection between compingent relations and strict implications on Boolean algebras was first discussed in [16].
+Compingent relations on Boolean algebras generalize naturally to contact and pre-contact relations [14].
+The dual concept of the latter is that of subordination [7].
+In turn, pre-contact relations and subordinations are in 1-1 correspondence with quasi-modal operators of Celani [10].
+In a different direction, proximity-like relations on Boolean algebras have an obvious generalization to lattices and posets [20].
+One such relevant concept is that of proximity lattice (see, e.g., [37, 30, 25]).
+Jung et al. [24] and Moshier [28] developed the corresponding sequent calculi.
+One of the calculi in [28] is designed for compact Hausdorff spaces, but the approach of [28] and the duality it is based on is rather different from de Vries duality, and hence from our approach.

 As we already pointed out, our approach is most closely related to that of Balbiani et al. [1], which in many ways inspired the current paper.
 Balbiani et al. develop two-sorted logical calculi for region-based theories of space.
 We instead use a simpler calculus, which extends the classical propositional calculus with one binary connective of strict implication.
 In Section 9 we establish a full and faithful translation from the two-sorted language of [1] to our language.
-The simplicity of our language allows the universal algebraic treatment of our framework, which we undertake in Section 3, as well as the use of the theory of completions, see Section 7.
+The simplicity of our language allows the universal algebraic treatment of our framework, which we undertake in Section 3.